TDStrasser/KookaBlockly-Reference/docs/source/actuators.rst

 angle can be calculated by other value blocks or be specified as a fixed value.
 The option for this block is which connector the servo is attached.

+.. note:
   Please note that all but the smallest 9g servos should not be directly plugged into a Kookaberry connector.
 These devices require special electronics to supply them with more power.
   Plugging in large servos without the necessary driving electronics may irreparably damage the Kookaberry!

 Servo – Set to Angle over Time
 ------------------------------